ethanb-cisa/m-21-31-phishing-reporting/README.md

 The user needs:
 - `Security Admin` or higher to download the emails
-- An Exchange mailbox to send the emails.
+- An Exchange mailbox to send the emails

 The Microsoft Graph PowerShell application needs:
 - Delegated permission `Mail.Send` in Microsoft Graph